manuel-valles/nestjs-fundamentals-guide/README.md

   - Controllers are one of the most important building blocks in NestJS application as they handle requests.
   - Create a controller with the CLI:
-    - `nest generate controller` or `nest g co`: provide the name of it, e.g. 'coffees'.
+    - `$ nest generate controller` or `$ nest g co`: provide the name of it, e.g. 'coffees'.
     - Some flags:
-      - `nest g co --no-spec`: without the test file;
+      - `$ nest g co --no-spec`: without the test file;
-      - `nest g co modules/abc --dry-run`: to try a command, e.g. where it would be allocated.
+      - `$ nest g co modules/abc --dry-run`: to try a command, e.g. where it would be allocated.
   - In order to create a basic controller, we use classes and decorators.
 Decorators associate classes with required metadata and enable Nest to create a routing map (tie requests to the corresponding controllers).
   - Nest provides decorators for all of the standard HTTP methods: `@Get()`, `@Post()`, `@Put()`, `@Delete()`, `@Patch()`, `@Options()`, and `@Head()`.
 In addition, `@All()` defines an endpoint that handles all of them.
   - The route path for a handler is determined by concatenating the (optional) _prefix_ declared for the controller, and any _path_ specified in the method's decorator.
 Using a path prefix in a @Controller() decorator allows us to easily group a set of related routes, and minimize repetitive code.
 For example, a path prefix of 'coffees' combined with the decorator @Get(`flavours`) would produce a route mapping for requests like GET `/coffees/flavours`.